Credentialing of Foot and Ankle Surgeons and Guidelines for Surgical Delineation of Privileges

 Background

 The position of ACFAS is that the credentialing processes for granting privileges for the specialty of foot and ankle surgery should be uniformly applied to all surgeons seeking foot and ankle surgery privileges, regardless of medical degree.
 These privileges should be based on the completion of a residency that is duly accredited by the surgeons’ official medical and surgical associations, with a focus on foot and ankle surgical training.
-In addition, the privileging process should also evaluate specialized foot and ankle fellowship documentation, surgical residency training logs, and/or demonstration of current clinical experience at other facilities, continuing education, and accreditation, along with board certification or qualification.
+In addition, the privileging process should also evaluate specialized foot and ankle fellowship documentation, surgical residency training logs, and/or demonstration of current clinical and surgical experience, continuing education, and accreditation, along with board qualification or certification.

 Allopathic (MD) and osteopathic (DO) physicians are not certified in specialty foot and ankle surgery, nor do they presently function under the quality assurance tool of a certificate of added qualifications for the same within their respective specialties.
 Any credentialing comparisons between MD and DO colleagues and podiatric foot and ankle surgeons should be based on specialty-specific foot and ankle training, not generalized years of training.